-Student Services provides support to students on a range of matters concerned with life as a student.
+Student Services, based in the Rathbone building on College Road, provides support to students on a range of matters concerned with life as a student.
 From managing your finances to finding a graduate job, our services are there to help you make the most of your time at university.

 We guarantee a room in our halls of residence to all first-year undergraduates who hold Bangor as their Firm Choice and apply before the given deadline.

 Our accommodation is self-catered and the majority of our halls are en-suite.
 All our halls are within walking distance of the main University buildings and city centre.
 Take a look at our campus map to see where our accommodation is located.

 We currently have around 2,960 rooms available at two residential locations; Ffriddoedd Village and St Mary’s Village.
 Our booking system allows you choose the specific room and hall that you want to live in.

 We have an extensive collection of books and journals and many of the journals are available online in full-text format.